coverflex-tech/backend-exercise/backend/README.md

 The client was also containerized so issuing `docker-compose up` will also start that container while exposing port 3000 on the host.
 Access `http://localhost:3000` and everything should be up and running.

-> :warning: This works in Windows and Mac environments.
+> :warning: This works on Windows and Mac environments.
 For Linux systems, replace `proxy` @ `/frontend/package.json`

 <hr>